-2.1 Domestic Airspace
+2.1 AMB Domestic Airspace

 YAMB is a military aerodrome.
+AMB domestic airspace is the AMB CTR and R625A-E. R625D and R625E are activated when required.
+Little Amberley is the AMB CTR and R625A-C. Big Amberley is Little Amberley and R625D.
+When AMB domestic airspace is not active, the airspace reverts to the underlying civilian airspace class.
 Due to the nature and complexity of Amberley, AIP priorities may not always be followed.
 Air Traffic Control (ATC) may recall YAMB airspace at short notice and will provide notification in the form of an airspace NOTAM and/or ATIS broadcast.